GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/README.md

 Aim is to conform to [pep8](https://www.python.org/dev/peps/pep-0008/).
 At minimum it's 4 spaces for indentation, sources are utf-8, there's .gitconfig in the root of the project - please set you editor to use it(for most simplicity).
 E.g. PyCharm(recommended!) default setting are fine and seems that it also picks up .editorconfig automatically also, Tortoise Merge has a checkbox 'Enable EditorConfig', for Visual Studio there's [EditorConfig extension](https://visualstudiogallery.msdn.microsoft.com/c8bccfe2-650c-4b42-bc5c-845e21f96328)

-Git - we try to avoid merge commits, easiest way to do it:
+Git - we try to avoid merge commits, the easiest way to do it:

 `git config [--global] merge.ff only` # this one rejects merges that would result in merge commit